Favourezeugwa/Fragrance-by-sass/README.md

 # Fragrance-by-sass
-A mini project using sass preprocessor
+A mini project using scss preprocessor